u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 * connect to a PostgreSQL server on 192.168.1.2
 * port 5432
-* using an 'odoo' user account,
+* using an 'Thrive Bureau ERP' user account,
 * with 'pwd' as a password
 * filtering only db with a name beginning with 'mycompany'